 The Hammonds claim they set the fire to stop invasive species from taking over their own land.
 The father already served three months and the son a year, but a federal judge ruled the sentence was too light for the crime and they were sentenced to five more years and are set to report to prison on Monday.

 These acts of anti-federalism are nothing new to the region.
 Bundy’s father, Cliven, drew national attention last year after a standoff with federal authorities over a BLM dispute.
 This is the same region where Claude Dallas killed a pair of Fish and Wildlife officers in 1981 in Idaho’s Owyhee County over a poaching dispute (he said he acted in self defense after the officers drew on him).
-He alluded capture for 15 months, was sentenced to prison, where he escaped the Idaho State Penitentiary hiding out for nearly a year before being captured.
+He eluded capture for 15 months, was sentenced to prison where he escaped the Idaho State Penitentiary, hiding out for nearly a year before being captured.
 He was harbored by sympathetic anti-government friends throughout Idaho and Nevada during both escapades, which helped him stay on the lam longer.

 The ironic part of this whole thing is that this armed militia occupying the federal building on the wildlife refuge doesn’t want to be called terrorists.
 But that’s exactly what they are: domestic terrorists, in the same grouping as the men who bombed the Oklahoma Federal building in 1995 or the group that stood off with Federal officials at Ruby Ridge in Northern Idaho in 1992.
 These particular individuals would fight fiercely to protect their right to bear arms so if in the unlikely case a terrorist or foreign threat would happen to invade their strategically innocuous region, they’d be ready.
 Yet they take over a government building, stating they won’t leave until their demands are met, armed to the teeth, ready to go down in a blaze while calling for other like-minded individuals to help.
 So what they’re doing is no different than a middle-Eastern terrorist taking over an airplane and making demands to international governments while putting civilians in danger.